Back to Inova Physical Therapy Center – Ashburn

 Patricia Kish, MPT, Clinic Director

-Trish is the clinic director of Inova Physical Therapy Center at Ashburn and has been with us since March 2011.
-She has been a physical therapist with IPTC since 1999, and was the clinic director for IPTC Tyson’s for 6 years.
-She graduated from Pitzer College in Claremont, California with a BA in human biology.
-After working in the biomedical field for several years she then attended the University of St. Augustine in Florida and graduated with a Master’s in physical therapy in 1998.
-Since graduating she has taken many continuing education courses focusing on manual therapy and orthopedics.
-Trish is trained to perform new employee screenings as well as ergonomic assessments for the workplace.
-In the summer of 2010, she received her direct access certification through the APTA.
-She is a member of the Rewards and Recognition Committee and has been a member of the APTA since 1996.
-Trish is proficient in Spanish.
+Trish has been a Physical Therapist with Inova Physical Therapy Center since 1999.
+She has worked in the IPTC Landmark, Tysons and Ashburn clinics and was the director for Tysons and Ashburn for a cumulative total of 9 years.
+She graduated from Pitzer College in Claremont, California with a BA in Human Biology.
+After working in the biomedical field for several years she then attended the University of St. Augustine in Florida and graduated with a Master’s in Physical Therapy in 1998.
+Since graduating she has taken many continuing education courses focusing on manual therapy and orthopedics and received her Direct Access Certification through the APTA in 2010.
+Trish is currently working on her Doctorate in Physical Therapy from Shenandoah University and expects to graduate in 2017.
+She has been a member of the APTA since 1996 and is proficient in Spanish.
+Trish enjoys being outside, spending time with family and friends and hopes to do more traveling!

 “I find it very rewarding to make a difference in people’s lives everyday.”